jad-nasser/free-images/README.md

 - **app.ts**: its the main router that the server run and it includes all the two routers mentioned above.
 - **dbConnection.ts**: used by the server to connect to a database.
 - **server.ts**: the server file itself.
+- **imageSize.ts**: a file that contains a function to calculate the image resolution using image-size dependency.
 - **client**: contains the client side code.
   - **cypress**: contains e2e tests.
     - **e2e**